 Mobile & Web Wallet

-Although web-based wallets are typically a poor level of security, Blockchain has built a considerable reputation as a wallet provider.
-Blockchain has provided over 31 Million wallets and its wallets are available in both the web browser and on Android and iOS.
+Although web-based wallets typically have a poor level of security, Blockchain has built a considerable reputation as a wallet provider.
+It has provided over 31 Million wallets and its wallets are available in both the web browser and on Android and iOS.
 One of the key benefits of the wallet is the ease of use.

 The mobile support makes it easy for users to integrate Bitcoin into their day-to-day life.
 Users can easily send, receive, and store Bitcoin with the Blockchain wallet.
 A QR code can be generated to easily receive Bitcoin.
 The wallet also provides exchange services enabling users to exchange between cryptocurrencies.
 Other supported cryptocurrencies include Ether, Bitcoin Cash, and Stellar Lumens.

-The wallet also has many attractive features.
-The wallet is hierarchical deterministic and has multisig functionality.
+The wallet also has many attractive features, it is hierarchical deterministic and has multisig functionality.
 The wallet is also open source enabling developers to assess its level of security.
 Overall, the wallet is a strong option to consider mainly for its ease of use and is very suitable for beginners.

 Exchange Platform-Based Wallet

-Leaving funds on an exchange is commonly advised against.
-One of the main issues with leaving funds on an exchange is that you can mostly never know if the exchange has them.
+Leaving funds on an exchange is commonly not advised.
+One of the main issues with leaving funds on an exchange is that you can never be certain if the exchange has them.
 The exchange could easily be just keeping a fraction of deposits and using the rest to make risky investments where they might make a return.

 Kraken was the first exchange to conduct a proof of reserves audit.
 Users can independently verify that the exchange holds each users funds by providing a way for users to cryptographically check that the exchange holds their balance.
 Kraken also holds the vast majority of users funds in cold storage.